 Deivy Houeix had just started a predoctoral research fellowship and was gearing up to help with a massive survey designed to measure the impacts of urbanization in sub-Saharan Africa when his faculty mentor learned of a development in Côte d’Ivoire that was worth studying all on its own.

-Professor Pascaline Dupas, faculty director of the King Center and co-lead investigator with Marcel Fafchamps of the center’s Africa Urban Development Research Initiative (AUDRI), had heard that certain municipalities in the country were planning to digitize their tax collection in an effort to increase revenues and reduce the corruption associated with cash payments.
+Professor Pascaline Dupas, faculty director of the King Center and co-lead investigator with Marcel Fafchamps of the center’s African Urbanization and Development Research Initiative (AUDRI), had heard that certain municipalities in the country were planning to digitize their tax collection in an effort to increase revenues and reduce the corruption associated with cash payments.

 “My antennae went up,” Dupas remembers.
 “That sounded super exciting: less corruption in tax collection means more resources coming into the city means more people have trust in their government—all these positive things.”